humanmade/hashicorp-vault/README.md

 ## Installation
 This library is distributed as a WordPress plugin.
 [Install with Composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies), and activate the plugin in the usual way.

+## Usage
 In `wp-config.php`, define your Vault token:

 `define( 'HM_HASHICORP_VAULT_AUTH_TOKEN', 'your-token-123' );`

 `define( 'HM_HASHICORP_VAULT_URL', 'https://example.com/your-vault/' );`

+You do not need to activate this plugin in wp-admin, but your application does need to load Composer's autoloader when WordPress plugins are being loaded.
+For example, this could be done via a `mu-plugin` that simply does:

+`require_once __DIR__ . '/vendor/autoload.php';`

 ## License
 This project is made availabile with the MIT license.